 - Sustainable tourism.
 See actions on the Tourism Industry website. - Knowledge management.
 See especially the Carbon Neutral Tourism project. - Digitalisation.
-See especially the promotion of online trade as part of the Digitahti project. - Safety.
+See especially the promotion of online trade as part of the Digitähti project. - Safety.
 See especially the Leading the Safety in Tourism in Helsinki Area Project. - Restaurants.
 Development of the restaurant ecosystem in collaboration with Gaia Consulting.
 This development project is being implemented in 2021. - Maritime Helsinki.
 The Helsinki Maritime Development Project will continue, even though its key project status expires in 2021.
-The results have been extremely positive.
+The results have been extremely positive. - Corona.

-- Corona.
 Numerous actions have been taken in response to the crisis.
-They are described in two blog posts here and here. - A new Travel and tourism unit has been established for the City of Helsinki's Economic Development fepartment in the summer of 2021. - In addition, the key tourism organisations Helsinki Marketing, Helsinki Business Hub and Helsinki Abroad are being merged into a new company in 2021.
+They are described in two blog posts here and here. - In addition, the key tourism organisations Helsinki Marketing, Helsinki Business Hub and Helsinki Abroad are being merged into a new company in 2021.